ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-ExtendedResult.md

 ## confidence

 The confidence of the result.
 The higher confidence means the higher accuracy.
+You can make the confidence filter throw the [`PublicRuntimeSettings.minResultConfidence`](auxiliary-PublicRuntimeSettings.md#minresultconfidence).
+The recommended minimum confidence value is 30.

 ```java
 int confidence